-On Sports Day, the children will compete in the morning at the field of Busbridge Infant School and children from Years R, 1 and 2 competing first follwed by KS 2.
-Parents are invited to watch and cheer.
+On Sports Day, the children will compete in the morning at the field of Busbridge Infant School and children from Years R, 1 and 2 competing first followed by KS 2.
+Parents are invited to watch and cheer them on.
 Children compete in and for their houses and should wear their house colour if possible.

 A Catholic school